oxcompsoc/learntocode/session1/README.md

 This code will only print `number` if it is one of the numbers [0, 1, 2, 4, 5, 6, 7, 8, 9, 42].

+## Exercise

+* **Average of two numbers:** create a program, which takes as input two numbers and computes their average.

 ## Good resources to look at

  * [Khanacademy][] - good for learning about computer science and computational